-Your face will be wrapped with a special facelift bandage to limit swelling and reduce the amount of bruising that occurs.
+For the first 24 hours, your face will be wrapped with a special facelift bandage to limit swelling and reduce the amount of bruising that occurs.
 Plan on a restful week following this procedure.
 You are encouraged to have a friend or loved one available to help you during the early postoperative period.
 Small drains may be placed at the time of surgery and these are usually removed one to two days after surgery.
 The pain experienced after a facelift surgery varies from patient to patient, but is generally well tolerated with oral pain medications.
-Complications are rare after a facelift, but may occur.
-Patients can minimize the risk for potential problems by carefully following the post-op instructions.
+Patients can minimize the risk for potential problems by limiting activity for the first week.

 Reasons to Consider a Facelift: